-This checklist is the most comprehensive single resource for any aspiring direct primary care physician.
-It walks you though the process of starting your practice step-by-step, with detailed instructions, links to other resources, plenty of sample documents, and practical advice you won't get anywhere else.
+This handbook is the most comprehensive single resource for any aspiring direct primary care physician.
+It walks you though the process of starting your practice step-by-step, with detailed instructions, links to other resources, plenty of sample documents, and practical advice gathered from dozens of successful DPC practices.

 Familiarize yourself with these resources for aspiring DPC docs